-There are so many things to see and do in New Westminster that we simply cannot list them all.
+There are so many things to see and do in the Strathcona neighborhood that we simply cannot list them all.
 We have highlighted only some of the great facilities and services, and invite you to visit the following websites as a source of additional information.